Sampling blog post series

-This series of blog posts from FHI 360 thought leaders focuses on sampling methods, strategies and recommendations.
-More posts will be added over time.
+This series of blog posts from FHI 360 thought leaders focuses on research sampling methods, strategies and recommendations.

 Emojis convey language, why not a sampling lesson too?